 The student population for the 2016-2017 academic year is 233 students.

-Michigan Islamic Academy’s campus will feature a new play ground, conforming to all state regulations, 2 basketball courts, and a natural area, as the construction of the expansion is finished.
-The new expansion offers a full-size gymnasium with all facilities as well as 7 mre classrooms.
+Michigan Islamic Academy’s campus features a new play ground, conforming to all state regulations, 2 basketball courts, and a natural area, as the construction of the expansion is finished.
+The new expansion offers a full-size gymnasium with all facilities as well as a science lab 7 more classrooms.
 Traverwood Library (5 minutes walking distance) is a state of the art facility, which serves as a useful resource for students and teachers.